NTTA-Tarig/datasciencecoursera/README.md

 # datasciencecoursera
-datasciencecoursera  for the Data Scientist's Toolbox
+"datasciencecoursera" has been created for the The Data Scientist’s Toolbox class.